Press "Enter" to skip to content

 Some of my recent experiences have really hammered home the importance of performing science in as open and reproducible a manner as possible.
 The good news is that I actually think my experiences have provided a bit of a watershed moment for the field of animal behavior and behavioral ecology in general.
 It’s just become so apparent that employing open and reproducible practices are critical for maintaining our own, our colleague’s, and the general public’s trust in the data we collect.

-The Animal Behavior Society recently held their annual meeting, virtually.
+The Animal Behavior Society recently held their annual meeting, virtually (summer 2020).
 Part of this meeting included a symposium (co-organized by Esteban Fernandes-Juricic and Ambika Kamath) on “Research Reproducibility”, in which I was invited to present a talk on a topic of my choice.
 I decided to focus on data management practices as our data are really the life-blood of research – trusting it forms the very foundation for the knowledge we produce.

 The goal of such practices is so that you, or someone else, could trace every step of your data’s life from the day you collected it until the day you publish it.
 I always thought that I was pretty good about keeping a paper trail for my data, but wow, it’s so clear now that I still have so much room for improvement!
 Here, in my talk, I outline the (very) basics of best data management practices.
+There are far more sophisticated methods that folks could use, but my goal here is to outline some easy practices that anyone could start doing today and hopefully have relatively low learning curves or activation energy.

 1 – Maintain hard copies of data collection.